mushorg/tanner/docs/source/emulators.rst

 ---------
 RFI emulator
 ~~~~~~~~~~~~
-Emulate RFI_ vulnerability.
+It emulates RFI_ vulnerability.
 This attack type is detected with pattern:

 ::